-The consolidated financial statements of DAVIDsTEA Inc. and its subsidiaries [collectively, the "Company"] were authorized for issue in accordance with a resolution of the Board of Directors on April 2, 2015.
+The consolidated financial statements of DAVIDsTEA Inc. and its subsidiaries [collectively, the "Company"] were approved by the Board of Directors effective May 26, 2015.
 The Company is incorporated and domiciled in Canada and its shares are privately held.
 The registered office is located in Montréal, Québec, Canada.